 Our most recent finalists, Glossop North End, blazed the Wembley trail with a Cup run that hit the national headlines, with them facing North Shields in the Final at Wembley in front of 10,000 spectators.
 Their cup run achieved significant media coverage, including coverage on the BBC and ITV ensuring The North West Counties Football League name was viewed by millions of viewers in the North West and beyond.

 Our clubs also participate in the world's oldest cup competition, The Emirates FA Cup.
 Although our clubs start off in the qualifying rounds of the competition, a number have made it through to the proper rounds, meeting Football League opposition in the process.

 The Hallmark Security Football League is one of 14 regional competitions at Step 5 (Premier Division) and 6 (First Division) of The Non-League System.

 Clubs are promoted to Step 4 (The Northern Premier League).

 The Hallmark Security Football League has a proud record for developing clubs who went on to play at a higher level of football, including The Football League.
-Former member clubs include Fleetwood Town (League One), Accrington Stanley (League Two), AFC Fylde (National League) & Bradford Park Avenue, Curzon Ashton, FC United of Manchester (Conference North).
+Former member clubs include Fleetwood Town (League One), Accrington Stanley (League Two), AFC Fylde (National League) & Bradford Park Avenue, Curzon Ashton, FC United of Manchester & Salford City (National League North).